mikaelvesavuori/minibook-better-apis/stability/branch-by-abstraction.md

 > 6. Scale up your CI infrastructure to guard old and new implementations
 > 7. When ready, switch over in production (a toggle flip to end 'dark deployment' mode)
 > 8. Lastly, delete old implementations and the abstraction itself (essential follow up work)

-This pattern works well when making significant changes to existing code.
-I might be harsh here, but there might well be severe code smells already present, since abstracting this way should be easy with well-engineered and nicely separated code.

 **🎯 Example**: While our example might be too lightweight, and involved "new" and not old code, we do have a "beta" version and a "current" version as two code paths (see [`src/FakeUser/controllers/FakeUserController.ts`](https://github.com/mikaelvesavuori/better-apis-workshop/blob/main/src/FakeUser/controllers/FakeUserController.ts), lines 37-44), abstracted in the controller.